nvda-es/devguides_translation/original_docs/spladdoninternals.md

 The connection handling routine performs the following:

 1. Locates status message for the encoder entry.
-For SAM, it is the description text, and for SPL, it is one of the entry's child objects (columns).
+For SAM, status message is spread over two columns (child objects), and for SPL, transfer rate column is consulted.
 This will be done as long as Studio and/or NVDA is live (that is, if the thread is running).
 2. Announces error messages if any and will try again after waiting a little while (fraction of a second).
 If NVDA is told to not announce connection status until the encoder in question is connected, connection reporter thread will stop when an error message is seen.
 3. If connected, NVDA will play a tone, then:
 	* Do nothing if not told to focus to studio nor play the next track.
 	* Focuses to studio and/or plays the next track if no tracks are playing by calling onConnect method.
 4. For other messages, NVDA will periodically play a progress tone and announce connection status so far as reported by the encoder (progress tones will not be played if suppressed from encoder settings dialog).
 5. This loop repeats as long as this encoder is being monitored in the background.

+#### Monitoring multiple encoders with encoder registry

+Sometimes it becomes necessary to monitor multiple encoders at once, particularly if streaming to multiple servers or files.
+To handle this, encoder connection monitoring threads are housed inside an encoders registry, a dictionary that maps encoder ID's to connection reporter threads.
+This is useful to direct NVDA to announce connection status for multiple encoders one encoder at a time, and if this happens, NVDA will prefix encoder status with the ID associated with the encoder in question.

 ### Encoder-specific routines